 A Cast Member stationed at the front of each attraction will check your child at the beginning of each ride.
-Occasionally another Cast member will check again further down the line.
+Occasionally another Cast member will check again further down the line (like my son in the picture below at Radiator Springs Racers).
 Cast Members are very careful about checking height because the safety of your children is a high priority.

 Your Child Is Tall Enough – But Are They Ready to Ride?